 STEM-UP Leadership Experience

 STEM-UP is a 6-week program for rising 9th, 10th, 11th, and 12th grade students.
 The program consists of four main modules: Math Concepts, Real World Science, Science Literacy, and Applied STEM.
 This program is held on Temple University's Main Campus in the summer.
 It also has follow-up programming throughout the academic year.
-Click the link below to download the application, which is due by May 24th.

 This program is sponsored by The Naval Surface Warfare Center - Philadelphia Division.